MicrosoftDocs/office-developer-client-docs/docs/outlook/auxiliary/about-the-free-busy-api.md

 - [IFreeBusySupport](ifreebusysupport.md) —This interface supports specification of interfaces that access free/busy data for specified users.
 It uses [FBUser](fbuser.md) to identify a user.

 - [IFreeBusyData](ifreebusydata.md) —This interface gets and sets a time range for a given user and returns an interface for enumerating free/busy blocks of data within this time range.
 It uses relative time to get and set this time range.
-For more information, see [How to: Use relative time to access free/busy data](how-to-use-relative-time-to-access-free-busy-data.md).
+For more information, see [Use relative time to access free/busy data](how-to-use-relative-time-to-access-free-busy-data.md).

 - [IEnumFBBlock](ienumfbblock.md) —This interface supports accessing and enumerating free/busy blocks of data for a user within a time range.